 Information Specifically for Mom does just that ~ it gives you some much needed advice and guidance for integrating your homeschool journey with other aspects of your life.
 Dad is not forgotten with an entire lesson in this section about their role in homeschooling.

 How to Make School Fun is a section I could talk about for quite a while.
 When the kids are enjoying their learning, it is no longer a chore and becomes easier to do for all involved.
 Lapbooking is one of the methods of recording information that is discussed here as are field trips and extracurricular activities.

 Finally, the book wraps up with How to Wrap the School Year.
 For those who choose to homeschool year round, having something to signify the end of one school year and the start of a new one might be overlooked.
 Put in with this section is a bit about preparing to attend a homeschool convention.
 Depending upon what is available for conventions in your area, this could be a life-saving lesson so you do not become too overwhelmed.

 At a little over 300 pages, this electronic resource is packed with information.
 Even for a slightly seasoned homeschool parent, I found gems throughout the text.
 This is definitely a labor of love borne out from a desire to help parents have a successful homeschooling experience.

-You can purchase Educate the Home Educator Crash Course retails for $57, but is currently on sale for $21.
-The purchase includes a secondary pdf file with nearly 50 pages of forms and templates that compliment the course.
+You can purchase Educate the Home Educator Crash Course retails for $25.
+The purchase includes a secondary pdf file with nearly 50 pages of forms and templates that complement the course.
 I love the forms for learning styles and appreciate that I can easily print out as many copies as I need to discern which style each child has as well as my own.

 On the Hope Homeschool Consulting site, you’ll also find a few freebies geared for homeschool parents and can sign up for her newsletter.